Main menu

 All the elements, requirements and provisions adopted by the manufacturer shall be documented in a systematic and orderly manner in the form of written policies, procedures and instructions.
 The quality system documentation must permit a consistent interpretation of quality programmes, plans, manuals and records.

-It shall contain, in particular, an adequate description of -
+It shall contain, in particular, an adequate description of - the quality objectives and the organizational structure, responsibilities and powers of the management with regard to equipment quality;

 3.3.
 The notified body shall assess the quality system to determine whether it satisfies the requirements referred to in Section 3.2.
 It shall presume conformity with these requirements in respect of quality systems which implement the relevant harmonized standard.
 The auditing team shall have at least one member with experience of evaluation in the equipment technology concerned.
 The evaluation procedure shall include an inspection visit to the manufacturer's premises.
 The decision shall be notified to the manufacturer.
 The notification shall contain the conclusions of the examination and the reasoned assessment decision.